Car Accident Attorney in Arizona

 - Around 300 people died, and 2,931 people were hurt in car accidents where safety equipment, such as a seatbelt, was not used.

-Talk to an Arizona Car Accident Lawyer
+Talk to a Car Accident Lawyer in Arizona

-Take the first step and schedule a free, no obligation consultation with us today.
+Take the first step and schedule a free, no-obligation consultation with us today.
 If an office visit is not possible we are available for video or phone conferences.

-If you’re ready to speak to a dedicated Arizona car accident attorney, we are here for you.
+If you’re ready to speak to a dedicated Arizona car accident lawyer, we are here for you.
 We have law offices in Scottsdale, Phoenix, Chandler, and Tucson.
 Get your free consultation by calling us.
 You can also visit our online contact page.